Elliesaur/RegiVM/README.md

 - ADD `<data-type> <register-to-save-to> <register-1> <register-2>`
 - Repeat for SUB, MUL, DIV, XOR, AND, OR

+# TODO
+- [ ] Refine try/catch to support handlers without exception types.
+- [ ] Refine check for branching into a protected region, current it might be that a branch statement is included whilst inside a protected region and the target is changed to be the start of the region when it is simply branching within the same region.
+Check if the destination is within the same region perhaps?

 # Dependencies
 - The lovely [AsmResolver](https://github.com/Washi1337/AsmResolver).
 - The even lovelier [Echo](https://github.com/Washi1337/Echo) (which currently isn't used to its full potential... >:c).